We're leading the charge of fast charging.

 Step 3: Charge

-Enter a mobile number when you start charging your vehicle to:
+Enter a mobile phone number at the charger when you start your session to receive the following:

-- See start and end time of charging session
+- A notification at the start and end of your charge

 GET BACK ON THE ROAD